Frank Caprio

-Frank Caprio (November 24, 1936 – August 20, 2025) was an American judge and politician who served as the chief judge of the municipal court of Providence, Rhode Island, and chairman of the Rhode Island Board of Governors for Higher Education.
+Francesco Caprio (November 24, 1936 – August 20, 2025) was an American judge and politician who served as the chief judge of the municipal court of Providence, Rhode Island, and chairman of the Rhode Island Board of Governors for Higher Education.
 His judicial work was televised on the program Caught in Providence.
 He also made appearances in the series Parking Wars, adjudicating several cases of traffic violations.
 The Caught in Providence YouTube channel has 2.92 million subscribers.
 In 2017, his videos in the courtroom went viral, with more than 15 million views.
 By 2022, views of Caught in Providence neared 500 million.
 He became well known for his empathy and light humor in court.
 A Democrat, Caprio served on the Providence City Council in the 1960s, and unsuccessfully ran for both Lieutenant Governor and Attorney General.

 Early life and education

-Caprio was born in the Italian-American neighborhood of Federal Hill, Providence, the second of three sons of Antonio Caprio, an immigrant from Teano, Italy, and Filomena Caprio, a Providence native whose family had immigrated from Naples, Italy.
+Francesco Caprio was born in the Italian-American neighborhood of Federal Hill, Providence, the second of three sons of Antonio "Tup" Caprio, an immigrant from Teano, Italy, and Filomena Caprio (née Dello Iacono), a Providence native whose family had immigrated from Naples, Italy.

-Caprio's father, Antonio "Tup" Caprio, a fruit peddler and milkman, was a major influence in his life, firmly teaching his children to study and be compassionate to the poor, and continuing to be a "powerful presence" during his son's work as a judge.
-In his later years, Tup Caprio worked as a psychologist, being a published author on social psychology.
+Caprio's father, a fruit peddler and milkman, was a major influence in his life, firmly teaching his children to study and be compassionate to the poor, and continuing to be a "powerful presence" during his son's work as a judge.
+In his later years, Tup worked as a psychologist, being a published author on social psychology.

 Caprio attended Providence public schools while working as a dishwasher and shoe-shiner.
 He graduated from Central High School, where he won the state title in wrestling in 1953.
 He earned a bachelor's degree in 1958 from Providence College, a Catholic university founded by the Dominican Order.
 After graduating, he began teaching American government at Hope High School in Providence.
-While teaching at Hope, Caprio attended night school at the Suffolk University School of Law in Boston, earning his law degree in 1965.
+While teaching at Hope, Caprio attended night school at the Suffolk University School of Law in Boston, earning his Juris Doctor degree in 1965.

 Caprio also served in the Rhode Island Army National Guard from 1954 to 1962 in the 876th Combat Engineer Battalion.
-During his time in the Army National Guard, Caprio was assigned to Camp Varnum in Narragansett, Rhode Island and Fort Indiantown Gap in East Hanover Township, Pennsylvania.
+Caprio was assigned to Camp Varnum in Narragansett, Rhode Island and Fort Indiantown Gap in East Hanover Township, Pennsylvania.